nikhil-01a/515FinalProject/README.md

 ## Any bugs or issues you could not resolve

-For my wc program I'm still trying to **automate** its testing for **multiple files input** in the test harness that I've created.
-But the extension works and it can be manually tested on the terminal for the wc program.
+There are no bugs in my wc program, but couldn't **automate** the testing for **multiple files input** in the test harness for extension1 wc program.
+The extension is added and works though, it can be manually tested on the terminal for the wc program.

 ## An example of a difficult issue or bug and how you resolved it